sartoriusrex/polyglotist/README.md

 ## Development

 Implementation of development can be found at the repo [simple-react-full-stack](https://github.com/crsandeep/simple-react-full-stack).
+To start, clone the repo and run the following commands:

 ```bash
 #run development servers